 Replace your_key with your RapidAPI key.

-Flatten the data points and then click IMPORT.
+Then flatten the nested datasets and then click IMPORT.

 A snippet of the imported data.

-You can likewise import other types of data from Bloomberg.
+You can likewise import other types of data from Bloomberg using other endpoints from the Bloomberg stock API, and Bloomberg news API.
 Following are some other examples.

 Financials of stock